Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Introduction

-\begin{enumerate} \item Demonstrate the suitability and relevance of the software defined vehicles for an sustainable development of vehicular services. \item Improve the state-of-the-art on Software Defined Vehicle concept and its main building blocks. \item Propose an integration of Time-Aware and Deterministic Networks concepts and solutions within a Software Defined Vehicle. \item Definition of a set of potential use cases that aim to frame the proposed integration not only in the foreseeable future, but in a long-term perspective. \item Survey of hardware and software alternatives for validation of the proposed integration. \end{enumerate}
+\begin{enumerate} \item Demonstrate the suitability and relevance of the software defined vehicles for a sustainable development of vehicular services. \item Improve the state-of-the-art on Software Defined Vehicle concept and its main building blocks. \item Propose an integration of Time-Aware and Deterministic Networks concepts and solutions within a Software Defined Vehicle. \item Definition of a set of potential use cases that aim to frame the proposed integration not only in the foreseeable future, but in a long-term perspective. \item Survey of hardware and software alternatives for validation of the proposed integration. \end{enumerate}

-The remaining of this document is organized into four sections. \Cref{sec:sdv}: \nameref{sec:sdv} — introduces the background concepts, defining vehicular services and their characteristics and the concept of \ac{sdv} and additional information on the industrial landscape and how automakers or suppliers are facing the \ac{sdv} paradigm.
-Next,~\cref{sec:blocks}: \nameref{sec:blocks} — presents the main building blocks for a~\ac{sdv} based vehicle (and vehicular services) development, and~\cref{sec:sota-sdv-discussion}: \nameref{sec:sota-sdv-discussion} — discusses on the main challenges.

-\Cref{sec:use-cases}: \nameref{sec:use-cases} — follows with the main use cases and requirements that can be drawn from them, while \Cref{sec:architecture}: \nameref{sec:architecture} — considers those requirements for a proposed architecture, as well as a proposal of how the evaluation process to validate the work may be considered, with considerations on required hardware and software for results obtained both through simulation or real-world testing.
-Finally, conclusions are provided in~\cref{sec:conclusions}: \nameref{sec:conclusions}.
+The remaining of this document is organized into the following sections. \Cref{sec:sdv} introduces the background concepts, defining vehicular services and their characteristics, and the concept of \ac{sdv} and additional information on the industrial landscape.
+It also shows how automakers or suppliers are facing the \ac{sdv} paradigm.
+Next,~\cref{sec:blocks} presents the main building blocks for a~\ac{sdv} based vehicle (and vehicular services) development, and~\cref{sec:sota-sdv-discussion} discusses on the main challenges. \Cref{sec:use-cases} follows with the main use cases and requirements that can be drawn from the use cases. \Cref{sec:architecture} considers those requirements for the proposal of an architecture and of an evaluation process to validate the work.
+This considers the required hardware and software for both simulation and real-world testing.
+Finally, conclusions are provided in~\cref{sec:conclusions}.